 The people of the Mediterranean region (and the island of Crete in particular) live longer and have lower rates of heart disease, stroke, cancer and diabetes than folks in other areas of the world.
 Their diet is thought to be a major reason why.
 Most of the research has been conducted with people who live in the Mediterranean region, are older, or who have specific health conditions, making the results—though no less important—less applicable to younger, healthy adults who may not have eaten a Mediterranean-style diet their entire lives.
-In February, however, a study was published that compared Mediterranean-style eating habits to a variety of cardiovascular risk factors in a group of young, active US adults.
-What did they find?
+A recent study compared Mediterranean-style eating habits to a variety of cardiovascular risk factors in a group of young, active US adults.
+The results?
 Those subjects who adhered to a Mediterranean diet the closest had:

 - fewer indicators of metabolic syndrome

 - significantly higher HDL cholesterol (the “good” kind) and lower LDL cholesterol levels (the “bad” kind)